What is credit card protection?

 There are several reasons you may be unhappy with a purchase.
 It could arrive damaged, get lost in delivery, or just not live up to your expectations.
 Shoppers in the U.S. end up returning around $351 billion worth of purchases, with UPS processing 6 million returned items in the week after Christmas alone.

-With purchase protection, your credit card issuer may replace, refund, or repair credit card purchases that are damaged or stolen.
 Not all items are eligible, and terms vary by credit card issuer.
 Customers typically have to file their claims between 90 to 120 days of the date of purchase.

 Issuers may also protect customers on returns of items that are working.
 Return protection can extend the amount of time you have to return unwanted items.
 Your credit card issuer may also reimburse you if the retailer refuses to accept an item returned to them within 60 to 90 days of the purchase date.
 Not all issuers offer this, with American Express and Chase being the only issuers amongst the top 10 who offer Purchase Protection.
 Exclusions apply.